flengyel/Zettel/doc/test_gen_software_components.py.md

 ## Temporary test case

-The test creates a temporary case root with:
+Each test creates a temporary case root with:

 ```text
 MANIFEST.software.yaml